Provincial forest

 A provincial forest is a type of government-owned land in Canada, controlled by one of Canada's ten provinces.
-The nature of their management varies between the provinces.
+Canada has about 400 million hectares of forest land which is publicly owned, and provinces and territories have jurisdiction over the vast majority of the country's forests.
+The provincial forests are managed under provincial laws, regulations and policies, which can vary by province.

 Provincial control of forest lands

 The largest class of landowners in Canada are the provincial governments, who hold all unclaimed land in their jurisdiction in the name of the Crown (Crown Lands).
 Over 90% of the sprawling boreal forest of Canada is provincial Crown land.
 Provincial lands account for 60% of the area of the province of Alberta, 94% of the land in British Columbia, 95% of Newfoundland and Labrador, and 48% of New Brunswick.